vtex-apps/store-media/docs/README.md

 ### `list-context.media-list` block

-The `list-context.media-list` block acts just like the `list-context.image-list` and inherits a lot from `image` and `video` blocks, with a few key differences.
-It's highly recommended for you to check out the docs for [Image](https://github.com/vtex-apps/store-image) and [Video](https://github.com/vtex-apps/store-video) blocks before using this block.
+The `list-context.media-list` block acts just like the `list-context.image-list` block and inherits a lot from `image` and `video` blocks, with a few key differences.
+It's highly recommended you check out the docs for [Image](https://github.com/vtex-apps/store-image) and [Video](https://github.com/vtex-apps/store-video) blocks before using this block.

 `list-context.media-list` accepts both images and videos, so you can mix them inside a single carousel, for example.
 Images can receive `image` blocks' props and videos can receive `video` blocks' props.
 If you pass props that don't match the media type, they will be ignored.